This article was updated on December 1, 2020.

 When to enroll

 If you are looking to switch from Original Medicare to Medicare Advantage, you can do so during Medicare’s fall open enrollment period from October 15 to December 7.
-If you are enrolling for the first time, you may enroll the three months leading up to your 65th birthday, your birthday month, and the following three months.
+If you are enrolling for the first time, you may enroll in the three months leading up to your 65th birthday, your birthday month, and the following three months.

 You can also make changes to your Medicare Advantage plan during the new Medicare Advantage open enrollment period from January 1 to March 31.
 During this time, you can switch Medicare Advantage plans, or leave Medicare Advantage and return to Original Medicare.
 If you switch Medicare Advantage plans during this time, your coverage will begin the following month.
-This enrollment period replaces the Medicare Advantage disenrollment period, which ran from January 1 to February 14.

 How to find a plan